The Importance of Translators Note

 importancy information about translation

-When working as a translator, you will be tasked with writing translator’s notes for many reasons.
+When working as a translator, you will be tasked with writing a translator’s notes for many reasons.
 Here are some guidelines to help you write an effective one.
 First, consider who might read your translation and what they might be looking for in a translator’s note.

 Second, keep it short and sweet.
 Most people won’t have time or interest in reading through long paragraphs of the original texts that aren’t pertinent to their situation.